amr-abdelhamid/refbook/manuscript/3-QuickWins.md

   return bookingResult;
 }
 A>~~~~~~~~
+A>
-A> Explanatory methods and fields are extremely simple and astonishingly helpful tool to enhance program readability.
+A> My advice is to always use explanatory methods and fields.
+They are extremely simple and astonishingly helpful tool to enhance program readability.

 [^clean-ron]: Quoted in *Leading Lean Software Development: Results Are not the Point*, by Mary and Tom Poppendieck.